peterhry/peterhrynkow.com/_posts/2017-11-25-should-we-design-for-handedness.md

 One [study](http://www.uxmatters.com/mt/archives/2013/02/how-do-users-really-hold-mobile-devices.php) I found showed that people will often switch between their left and right hand depending on the task, their posture, and environment.
 Think of all the situations where your dominant hand is occupied with another task (holding grocery bags or the handrail on a bus) and you’re forced to hold your phone with the other hand.

 I actually observed myself doing this today.
 I was laying on the couch on my right side which made it difficult to hold my phone with my dominant hand.
-It was definitely more difficuly to use the interface with my left hand and I wondered if there was an opportunity to improve this experience.
+It was definitely more difficult to use the interface with my left hand and I wondered if there was an opportunity to improve this experience.

 Is there potential to optimize interfaces based on which hand is being used at any given time?
 Maybe.
 But I think it gets complicated when you consider that users are switching hands throughout the day.
 Constantly changing the interface might just confuse people.